"Bee Club Basics

 During my 5 years as Missouri State Beekeepers Association secretary, one of the most-asked questions was about how to run a bee club.
-"Bee Club Basics" is my 198-page guide to get that educational non-profit club started, or re-invigorated.
+"Bee Club Basics" 2nd edition is my updated 276-page guide to get that educational non-profit club started or re-invigorated.

-With 30 pages of check lists and guides, beekeepers can quickly get an educational non-profit off the ground and focused on supporting their local beekeeping community.
+With 56 pages of sample documents and check lists, beekeepers can quickly get an educational non-profit off the ground and focused on supporting their local beekeeping community.

 The book and class are also certified through Great Plains Master Beekeeping for credit towards journeyman level master beekeeping certification.